What is raw feeding?

 Tell me more!

-We will explore common myths, along with pros and cons of raw feeding next week.
-But if you want to get started in the meantime, make an appointment at the warehouse in Whitchurch or pop into our shop in Winslow to discuss the options available to you.
-There is a special offer on Unique Raw 500g – buy 5 of a single flavour 500g Unique Raw and get the 6th one 50% off – so it’s as good a place as any to start.
+We will explore many FAQs in a future blog, but if you want to get started in the meantime, make an appointment at the warehouse in Whitchurch or pop into our shop in Winslow to discuss the options available to you.
 Once you’ve converted onto raw, you and your pet are unlikely to look back!